fossasia/wp-tweet-feed-plugin/readme.txt

 * `[twitter-widget username="wpinformer" before_widget="<div class='half-box'>" after_widget="</div>" before_title="<h1>" after_title="</h1>" errmsg="Uh oh!" hiderss="true" hidereplies="true" targetBlank="true" avatar="1" showXavisysLink="1" items="3" showts="60" title="Your Title"]`
 * `[twitter-widget username="wpinformer"]`

-= How cna I style it to look nicer? =
+= How can I style it to look nicer? =

 There are plenty of CSS classes throughout the HTML that is generated, and you can use those to style things.
 Here is some sample CSS that I use with the <a href="essencetheme.com" title="Essence Theme for WordPress">Essence Theme</a>.
 You'll need to get the "Everything" sprite from <a href="https://dev.twitter.com/docs/image-resources">Twitter's Image Resources</a>.
 `